 Planning grants are small grants that give students the freedom to think about, research, and develop their idea no matter how far along they are in their thinking.
 This is for students in the very early stages of planning.
 We want you to be able to spend time doing the research and thinking about what you need to do, and then be able to figure out what your next steps would be.
-You will work at DePauw over the summer to develop your idea, create a business plan, and learn about the key ethical issues that any entrepreneur should be prepared to grapple with.
+You will work at DePauw to develop your idea, create a business plan, and learn about the key ethical issues that any entrepreneur should be prepared to grapple with.

 - The venture must fall under one of the following three categories:

 - Nonprofit venture - Student wants to start a 501(c)(3) company.

 - For-profit with social mission - Student wants to start a for-profit company that builds giving back into its mission (e.g. Tom’s Shoe company which donates a pair of shoes for every pair it sells).